Syharipf/E-Book/README.md

 # E-Book
-a collection of e-books used as a reference for learning and self-development
+a collection of e-books used as a reference for learning, self-development and novel